A skew approach to enrichment for Gray-categories: Pseudomorphisms and mapping spaces for Gray-categories

 and extensions of $\Sq{F}$ to a concrete double functor as above right.

 To apply this universal property, observe that Lemma~\ref{lem:ss2} provides us with the data of a concrete double functor as in the left square below.

 To verify that this is a concrete double functor it remains to verify that the assignment of Lemma~\ref{lem:ss2} respects composition of and morphisms of algebraic surjections.
-For instance, consider given a morphism $(R,S) \colon (F,\phi) \to (G,\theta)$ of algebraic surjections.
-We must show that
+To this end, given a morphism $(R,S) \colon (F,\phi) \to (G,\theta)$ of algebraic surjections we must show that